Yes, You Can Cure a Headache by Holding a Pencil in Your Teeth

-It’s a secret “hack” that’s making the rounds online, but unlike many of these tips or tricks you see, this one actually works.
-Holding a pencil between your teeth can reduce or even eliminate pain from a tension headache.
+It’s a quirky home remedy that really works.
+Holding a pencil between your teeth can reduce or even eliminate pain from a tension headache and relax the temporalis muscle.
 But not everyone will see relief, and for some people it might cause more harm than good.

 Why the Pencil Trick Works